TestoKlaus/HaugShape/README.md

 Customizable Styles: Choose from styles like Haug, inverted_Haug, and publication for tailored visual output.
 Export Options: Easily export plots as high-resolution TIFFs or multi-page PDFs for comprehensive reporting.

-Installation
+# Installation
 To install HaugShape from GitHub:

-# Install the remotes package if you haven't already
+# Install the devtools package if you haven't already
 install.packages("devtools")

 # Install HaugShape from GitHub
 devtools::install_github("TestoKlaus/HaugShape")

-Usage
+# Usage
 library(HaugShape)

 # Basic scatterplot with convex hulls for specified groups